14-Day Food Itinerary for New Zealand

 The Best Accommodation in Dunedin with Restaurants/Meals/Breakfasts

-For more details on each accommodation, see 10 Best Accommodation in Dunedin for Foodies.
+For more details on each accommodation, see the 10 Best Accommodations in Dunedin for Foodies.

 Day 12 – Dunedin to Alexandra